IT Computer Imaging & Deployment Services

 - Any .pst files (Personal Folders) used in Microsoft Outlook.
 An advanced search including hidden files using *.pst as the defined search will yield all results.
 If using POP3 in Outlook, please backup your .pst file.
 Exchange users do not have a .pst file unless they have created an additional Personal Folder in Outlook for local mail storage.

 - IT is not responsible for moving old computers, re-arranging furniture, or other office equipment.
 Please coordinate with Facilities Management & Planning for these services.
-If old computers need to be recycled, please visit the Electronic Equipment & Disposal page.
+If old computers need to be recycled, the IT Customer Service Representative can assist you if all data has already been backed up and transferred. f you'd like to recycle the computer at a later time, please visit the Electronic Equipment & Disposal page.

 - Please ensure that the new computer to be deployed has access to an active network jack and that an ethernet cable with proper length is available for use.
 IT does not provide free ethernet cables.
 Please submit a work request through the IT Help Desk if a network jack needs to be activated.